Nasty Little Beasts: The Fruit Bat

 Cherrie Stone never eats fruit, preferring to eat fast food and food containing saturated sugars.
-It had made her morbidly obese and frequently constipated.
+It makes her morbidly obese and frequently constipated.
 Her concerned parents take her to the doctor, who recommends fruit to help her use the toilet, so Mr and Mrs Stone begin hiding fruit everywhere to tempt her.
-When it fails, they wear fruit costumes and threaten to collect her from school dressed like this, so Stone attends another school secretly and her parents get arrested for trespassing.
-Then their hypnotherapy plan of playing audio of fruit to a sleeping Stone failed because the fruits that appeared in her dreams would be destroyed by wasps.
+When it fails, they wear fruit costumes and threaten to collect her from school dressed like this, so Cherrie attends another school secretly and her parents get arrested for trespassing.
+Then their hypnotherapy plan of playing audio of fruit to a sleeping Cherrie fails because the fruits that appear in her dreams will be destroyed by wasps.

-It takes Stone a few days to devise a plan to convince her parents fruit was dangerous.
+It takes Cherrie a few days to devise a plan to convince her parents fruit is dangerous.
 Eventually, she tells them fruit bats smell the fruit in a human's digestive system and eats them alive as they sleep, the remains growing a never-ending stalk.
 It fails to convince them, but the argument is overheard by a far-away fruit bat, thankful it has found a place to find something to eat.
-At school, Stone becomes paranoid as she hears unfamiliar noises whenever she discarded the fruit her mother hid all over her school belongings, and runs home when school finishes.
-At suppertime, her furious mother does not believe her stalking story so Stone goes to bed early; Mrs Stone sneaks a plum into Stone's breast pocket as she sleeps.
+At school, Cherrie becomes paranoid as she hears unfamiliar noises whenever she discards the fruit her mother hides all over her school belongings, and runs home when school finishes.
+At suppertime, her furious mother does not believe her stalking story so Cherrie goes to bed early; Mrs Stone sneaks a plum into Stone's breast pocket as she sleeps.

-At midnight, the fruit bat opens Stone's window, flies onto her bed and eats a hidden tangerine.
+At midnight, the fruit bat opens Cherrie's window, flies onto her bed and eats a hidden tangerine.
 Then it smells the pocket plum and dives, accidentally stabbing Stone's chest, spraying blood everywhere.
 Stone wakes up hours later, outside her room, upside down, holding a half-eaten apple and being attacked by schoolchildren throwing stones at her.
-Examining her surroundings, she realises she had turned into a fruit bat as faeces fell from her and landed on the children.
-Finally relieved of her constipation, Stone flies away to look for more apples.
+Examining her surroundings, she realises she has turned into a fruit bat as faeces fall from her and land on the children.
+Finally relieved of her constipation, Cherrie flies away to look for more apples.